mbarkdull/cephalotesComparativeGenomics/README.md

 care about.

 To solve this problem, we need to remap our genome annotation to the new, aligned version of the genome.
+We can do this using a tool called flo, developed by the Wurm lab for their work on the fire ant genome.

+If you use flo, please cite the following paper:

+The fire ant social chromosome supergene variant Sb shows low diversity but high divergence from SB.
+2017.
+R Pracana, A Priyam, I Levantis, Y Wurm.
+Molecular Ecology, doi: 10.1111/mec.14054.

 ### Extracting gene sequences